shengjiex98/unc-dissertation-template/README.md

 # UNC Dissertation Template

-A minimal LaTeX template conforming to the [UNC Graduate School Thesis and Dissertation Guide](https://gradweb.unc.edu/content/academics/thesis-diss/guide/)
+A minimal LaTeX template conforming to the [UNC Graduate School Thesis and Dissertation Guide](https://gradweb.unc.edu/content/academics/thesis-diss/guide/) based on [KOMA-Script](https://ctan.org/pkg/koma-script).

-The template is based on KOMA-Script and provides a small custom class, [`uncthesis.cls`](template/uncthesis.cls), plus a single example document in [`thesis.tex`](template/thesis.tex).
-The goal is to keep the user-facing boilerplate as close to zero as possible.
+All of the Graduate School's formatting rules — margins, spacing, title page layout, TOC conventions, and the rest — are encoded in the class file, so you should not need to hand-tune any formatting yourself.
+The goal is to keep the user-facing boilerplate as close to zero as possible: fill in your metadata, write your content, and compile.

 I (mostly [Claude](https://code.claude.com/docs/en/overview)) built this because I wanted the smallest possible setup that still handled all the formatting requirements.
 This is largely similar to the other templates out there and is nothing special, but if you are a minimalist or have OCD, the setup of this template will hopefully make you very happy.